How do I know if my pledge went through?

 During the 7-day timeframe you can also log in to your Kickstarter account and click the “Fix payment” button in the banner at the top of your screen.
 On the next page, click the “Retry your payment” button to retry or update your pledge with a different card.

-At this time, for pledges made with Apple Pay it isn’t possible to retry a payment through Apple Pay.
+Additionally, for pledges made with Apple Pay it isn’t possible to retry a payment through Apple Pay.
 In these instances, you’ll need to retry the payment by either manually adding your card details, or choosing a card from your saved payment methods.

 When a payment is declined, it may not necessarily be the case that there’s a specific issue with your card, so much as that you’ll need to ask your bank why this charge in particular is being declined.
 You may also want to include the following details for this transaction: